Abi Sampa: Life

 She qualified as a dentist in 2011, and continues to practice dental work in London after her rise to fame on The Voice.

 She accompanies herself on the Veena and other Asian instruments, generally with other musicians.

 She supported Bryan Adams's tour of India in Ahmedabad in 2018 and was involved in the remake of We Are the World in 2018.

 In 2020 during lockdown the duo of Sampa and Rushil Ranjan (aka Orchestral Qawwali) released their first qawwali titled, Man Kunto Maula.
 Their version of the 700 year old song was viewed four million times on YouTube.

 They have played with the Firdaus Orchestra and sold out the Southbank centre.

+In 2024, she along with Rushil Ranjan were honoured with the Art and Culture award at the Asian Achievers Awards for their contribution to music, blending South Asian heritage with contemporary sound and performance.